alex-bellon/wikipedia/README.md

 ### Miscellaneous

+[Abuse of notation](https://en.wikipedia.org/wiki/Abuse_of_notation) - occurs when an author uses a mathematical notation in a way that is not formally correct but that seems likely to simplify the exposition or suggest the correct intuition (while being unlikely to introduce errors or cause confusion).

 [Coin problem](https://en.wikipedia.org/wiki/Coin_problem) -  a mathematical problem that asks for the largest monetary amount that cannot be obtained using only coins of specified denominations.
 For example, the largest amount that cannot be obtained using only coins of 3 and 5 units is 7 units.

 [Currying](https://en.wikipedia.org/wiki/Currying) - the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
 For example, a function that takes two arguments, one from X and one from Y, and produces outputs in Z, by currying is translated into a function that takes a single argument from X and produces as outputs functions from Y to Z.